Actor-centered Representations for Action Localization in Streaming Videos: Experimental Evaluation

 \subsection{Quantitative Analysis}

 We first present the quantitative results of the proposed in Table~\ref{tab:sota}, where we compare against different baseline approaches.
 We report the mean average precision (mAP) scores over the most commonly reported overlap thresholds of $0.2$ and $0.5$.
 The approaches are ordered by the amount of supervision required for training.
-The models at the top require supervision in terms of spatial annotations such as bounding boxes \textit{and} video-level labels to localize and classify the action.
+The models at the top require \textit{strong} supervision in terms of spatial annotations such as bounding boxes \textit{and} video-level labels to localize and classify the action.
 The models in the middle are \textit{weakly} supervised and hence only require video-level labels for training.
 The approaches at the bottom require no training annotations.
 It can be seen that our approach outperforms all baselines, including fully supervised models, on the \textit{UCF Sports} dataset, even at higher thresholds.
-It is interesting to note that we significantly outperform PredLearn, which is the most similar to our approach, by a significant margin.
+Interestingly, we significantly outperform the closely related PredLearn by a significant margin ($\approx 15\%$ in absolute mAP).

-On datasets with significantly higher complexity, such as JHMDB and THUMOS'13, we see consistent improvements over the other unsupervised models such as PredLearn and Soomro \textit{et al.}'s action discovery approach, who use bounding box proposals from \textit{class-specific} proposals and hence are restricted to objects (such as humans) that are present in the pre-trained object detection models.
+On datasets with significantly higher complexity, such as JHMDB and THUMOS'13, we see consistent improvements over the other unsupervised models such as PredLearn and Soomro \textit{et al.}'s action discovery approach, that use bounding box proposals from \textit{class-specific} proposals and hence are restricted to objects (humans) that are present in the pre-trained object detection models.
 On the other hand, we use \textit{class-agnostic} proposals and are not restricted to any object class.
-Also, it is interesting to note that the use of hierarchical predictive learning and actor-centered feature representations help overcome the challenges posed by occlusions and clutter, as indicated by the significant gains over PredLearn at higher thresholds on JHMDB and THUMOS'13.
+Also, it is interesting to note that hierarchical predictive learning and actor-centered feature representations help overcome the challenges posed by occlusions and clutter, as indicated by the significant gains over PredLearn at higher thresholds on JHMDB and THUMOS'13.

-\textbf{Quality of localizations.} We also independently assess the quality of the localization returned by the approach by computing the \textit{recall} of the bounding boxes returned.
-We summarize the results in Table~\ref{table:compare_recall}.
-Again, it can be seen that the approaches with full supervision (top half) have a higher recall at a more stringent overlap threshold of $\sigma{=}0.5$ while the recall and mAP drop with decreasing levels of supervision.
-However, it is interesting to note that our approach has a higher recall than both weakly supervised and unsupervised baselines at higher overlap thresholds while also significantly improving (~7\% absolute mAP) upon prior unsupervised localization approaches.